-So now the question is, how tough is the Giants' 2021 schedule?
+So the question is, how tough is the Giants' 2021 schedule?

 Since 1990 – a streak of 31 consecutive seasons – at least four teams have qualified for the playoffs in every season that were not in the postseason the year before.
 Last year, with the expansion of the postseason, there were seven new playoff teams, including the Super Bowl champion Tampa Bay Buccaneers.
 The other six teams included the Los Angeles Rams, Chicago Bears, Washington Football Team, Pittsburgh Steelers, Cleveland Browns and Indianapolis Colts.

-Additionally, two teams won division titles – Washington (NFC East) and Pittsburgh (AFC North) – after missing the playoffs in 2018.
+Additionally, two teams won division titles – Washington (NFC East) and Pittsburgh (AFC North) – after missing the playoffs in 2019.
 At least two teams have won their divisions the season after missing the playoffs in 17 of the past 18 years.

 2021 NFL strength of schedule (toughest to easiest):